What Databases Are For

 - Advanced search screens offer a host of other ways to manipulate language and more precisely and deliberately control and shape a search before you run it.

-- And incidentally, advanced search screens exist for familiar tools like Google, Google Scholar (just click on the ) , HOLLIS, and JSTOR.
+- And incidentally, advanced search modes exist for tools like Google, Google Scholar, and HOLLIS catalog.

 TWO TYPES OF SEARCH LANGUAGE: KEYWORDS AND SUBJECTS